sandeep194920/MERN_Projects/4_accordion_questions/README.md

 3. CSS transition can't be applied to display prop.
 4. How to do some transition in react.
 5. How to set open one accordion while closing everything else?
+6. How to use Hidden component of MUI?

 #### CSSBaseline